 BlackBerry Ltd ($BB)

-BlackBerry stock has rallied several times this year, primarily due to WSB Reddit-driven frenzy.
+BlackBerry stock has rallied several times this year, primarily due to the Reddit-driven frenzy.
 The stock just had another rally.
 BB shares jumped more than 30 percent during the past week.
 However, there was no major news behind the latest rally.

 BlackBerry was once a top smartphone brand.
-However, it couldn’t maintain its leading position after iPhone and several Android devices took over the global smartphone market.
+However, it couldn’t maintain its leading position after the iPhone and several Android devices took over the global smartphone market.

 The company has already inked deals with several vehicle manufacturers to integrate QNX in their upcoming models.
 In short, things can dramatically change for BlackBerry in the coming years.